|Cost in South African Rands (ZAR):|

 About Your Presenter…

-Derek Hendrikz is the creator of orgtology and a practicing Orgtologist.
-He is also founder of the International Orgtology Institute (IOI).
-As trainer; speaker; and consultant he has international experience in the field of orgtology.
+Derek Hendrikz is a Practicing Orgtologist.
+As trainer; speaker; and consultant he has international experience in the field of orgamatics.
 During the past twenty years, more than 70 000 participants have attended his workshops and seminars.
 He has also worked with more than 200 organisations, in 27 countries.
+In the field of strategy development, organisational design, and process engineering he has successfully completed more than 50 international projects.
 Derek specialises in the training of executive teams, and mostly trains Board Members and EXCO teams in a variety of orgtology applications.

 |Download Even Brochure:|